tendermint/spec/rust-spec/lightclient/detection/detection.md

 iff *c.Header.LastCommit* is in *PossibleCommit(b)*.
 [[TMBC-SOUND-DISTR-POSS-COMMIT.1]](TMBC-SOUND-DISTR-POSS-COMMIT-link).

+> The above encodes sequential verification, that is, intuitively,
+> b.Header.NextValidators = c.Header.Validators and 2/3 of
+> these Validators signed c?

 #### **[TMBC-FUNC-SUPPORT.1]**

 Let *b* and *c* be two light blocks.
 We define the predicate